-- 14. The property is one of three units in a multi-family home. - 15.
-It was built in the year 1920. - 16.
-Defendant acquired and/or began to manage the property in or around the year 2019. - 17.
+- 14. The property is one of two units in a multi-family home. - 15.
+It was built in the year 1930. - 16.
+Defendant acquired and/or began to manage the property in or around the year 2018. - 17.
 Following a child's testing for lead poisoning by a health care provider, RIDOH received notice that a child who resided in the property had an elevated blood lead level. - In response to the child's lead poisoning, RIDOH caused an inspection of the property to be conducted. - 19.
-The inspection found lead hazards in the bedrooms, kitchen, living room, and foyer of the property. - 20.
-The inspection also found lead hazards in, among other areas, the stairway, porch, handrail, and windows of the dwelling.
+The inspection found lead hazards in the bedrooms, including a child's bedroom, kitchen, pantry, living room, and bathroom of the property.

-- 21. The soil surrounding the property was also found to contain a hazardous amount of lead. - 22.
-At the time of the child lead poisoning at the property, the property was owned and/or operated by the Defendant. - 23.
-Following the inspection, Defendant was given notice of the lead violations. - 24.
+- 20. The inspection also found lead hazards in, among other areas, the front shared stairway of the dwelling, as well as the exterior siding, windows, porch, and soil. - 21.
+At the time of the child lead poisoning at the property, the property was owned and/or operated by the Defendant. - 22.
+Following the inspection, Defendant was given notice of the lead violations. - 23.
 Both the first notice of violation and second notice of violation for the property allege violations of the following laws: - a.
 Lead Poisoning Prevention Act (R.I.
-Gen. Laws § 23-24.6); - Rules and Regulations for Lead Poisoning (216 R.I.
+Gen. Laws § 23-24.6); - b.
+Rules and Regulations for Lead Poisoning Prevention (216 R.I.
 Code R. § 50-15-3); and the - c.
 Housing Maintenance and Occupancy Code (R.I.
-Gen. Laws § 45-24.3). - 25.
+Gen. Laws § 45-24.3). - 24.
 Within thirty (30) days of receipt of the first notice of violation, the Defendant was ordered to: - a.
 Provide RIDOH with a copy of the Lead Disclosure Form signed by the current tenants of the property indicating they received a copy of the report and the notice of violation; and - b.
 Hire a licensed lead contractor to perform lead hazard reductions to correct the violations found in the report and contact RIDOH when the violations had been corrected in order to schedule a clearance inspection; or - Notify RIDOH of their enrollment in the Lead Safe Providence Program or RI Housing Lead Safe Homes Program; or

 - Call RIDOH to schedule a site consultation and perform approved temporary lead hazard control measures, and submit a written request for an extension to the 30-day compliance period; and/or - e.
-Call RIDOH to schedule a site consultation, become a certified Lead Renovator and Lead Renovation Firm, and request a variance to perform lead hazard control to correct the violation. - 26.
-Defendant failed to correct the lead hazards and a second notice of violation was subsequently issued. - 27.
+Call RIDOH to schedule a site consultation, become a certified Lead Renovator and Lead Renovation Firm, and request a variance to perform lead hazard control to correct the violation. - 25.
+Defendant failed to correct the lead hazards and a second notice of violation was subsequently issued. - 26.
 Within thirty (30) days of receipt of the second notice of violation, Defendant was ordered to correct the outstanding violations through a licensed lead contractor or request an administrative hearing to contest the issuance of the second notice of violation.
-Defendant failed to do so. - 28.
+Defendant failed to do so. - 27.
 To date, Defendant has failed to fully comply with the requirements of the abovementioned notices of violation, even as Defendant's tenants, if any, may have been exposed to serious lead hazards.
 This failure to comply constitutes a significant environmental and health hazard to any tenants of the property, as well as the general public.